 - Market risk: market movements harming retirement savings

-INPRS is making adjustments to its Target Date Funds that began on July 1, 2019.
+INPRS has made adjustments to its Target Date Funds that began on July 1, 2019.
 These adjustments include:

-- Changes to the investment mix, which will include increased equity and inflation-linked bond exposure and decreased fixed-income exposure.
-These changes will cause each funds’ level of expected investment risk to increase and will result in an overall change in the Target Date Fund glide path show in the graph below.
+- Changes to the investment mix, which include increased equity and inflation-linked bond exposure and decreased fixed-income exposure.
+These changes cause each funds’ level of expected investment risk to increase and resulted in an overall change in the Target Date Fund glide path show in the graph below.
 For a PDF copy of these details, click here.

 - The new Target Date Funds have been designed to provide capital appreciation during your working years and income throughout retirement in order to combat longevity, shortfall and inflation risks in retirement.

 - This change makes the INPRS Target Date Fund glide path a "through retirement" model.
-To achieve this, two new Target Date Funds – the 2010 and 2015 funds will be available.
+To achieve this, two new Target Date Funds – the 2010 and 2015 funds are now available.
 The "through retirement" glide path construction can help members better manage longevity, shortfall, and inflation risks as they enter their retirement years.

 Members who are currently invested in the Retirement Fund but, based on their age, should be in one of the new funds – the 2010 and 2015 fund – will have their Retirement Fund balances moved into the appropriate fund.